 Vaping provides immediate, controllable, and concentrated relief without the combustion of plant material.

-The effects of vaporizing cannabis are felt almost instantly which makes dosage control easy.
+The effects of vaporizing cannabis are felt almost instantly, which makes dosage control easy.
 The cannabinoid-rich (up to 95%) vapor is free of tar and carcinogens, which is beneficial for those looking to avoid potential lung and respiratory irritation.
-As a bonus, many users prefer taste of vaporized cannabis to that of the combusted flower.
+As a bonus, many users prefer the taste of vaporized cannabis to that of the combusted flower.